 - Support for defining GPIO Pins as JMRI Sensors and Turnouts

 - Secure file access via SCP or Windows file share.

-To use: From a Windows computer or Mac, download and unzip the file, then use Win32DiskImager or Etcher to write the .img file to your SD card, place the card in your RPi, connect your DCC hardware, and power the RPi on.
-NOTE: answer "No" to all "Format Drive?" messages.
+To use: From a Windows computer or Mac, download and unzip the file, then use Win32DiskImager or Etcher to write the .img file to your 8Gb SD card, place the card in your RPi, connect your DCC hardware, then power on your RPi.
+NOTE: answer "No" to any "Format Drive?" messages.

 Contact me [here] if you have any questions, or to let me know how the image works for you.

 Once you've assembled the hardware and installed the image, connect your RPi to your layout via your system's USB or serial connector, then plug in the RPi's power adapter.
 You should see some LEDs on the RPi begin to blink, and shortly, using your wifi-capable phone, you'll see a WiFi network named "RPi-JMRI".
 Select it and enter "rpI-jmri" when prompted for the key (note that 3rd character is a capital "eye").
 Open EngineDriver on your phone, and you should have an available connection under Discovered Servers named "RPi-JMRI [connection name]".
 (Similar with WiThrottle on iPhone).
 Enter loco address and run trains!